 The Book of Common Prayer is a resource for those who appreciate liturgical worship, and it contains some beautifully written prayers.
 While the Book of Common Prayer may be an aid to worship, we should never allow our worship of God to be limited to a liturgy.
 Ultimately, our prayers should be our own, not those written by another person.
 As Bunyan said from his jail cell, “Prayer is a sincere, sensible, affectionate pouring out of the heart or soul to God, through Christ, in the strength and assistance of the Holy Spirit, for such things as God has promised, or according to His Word, for the good of the church, with submission in faith to the will of God” (A Discourse Touching Prayer, 1662).

-Recommended Resources: 1662 Book of Common Prayer, Standard Edition and Logos Bible Software.
+Recommended Resource: 1662 Book of Common Prayer, Standard Edition

 Is public prayer biblical?
 Is it okay to pray in public?

 What does the Bible say about chanting?
 Should a Christian chant?

 If Jesus condemned the Pharisees for praying out loud, should we pray aloud?